 Phytochemicals.
 Compounds found in fruits, vegetables, and other plants that can be health-protecting.
 Phytochemicals (sometimes called phytonutrients) include beta-carotene, lycopene, and resveratrol.

 Recommended Dietary Allowance (RDA).
 The amount of nutrients needed daily to prevent the development of disease in most people.
-An example is vitamin C; the RDA is 70 milligrams, below which, for most people, there is the risk of developing scurvy.
+An example is vitamin C; the RDA ranges from 40 to 120 milligrams depending on age and sex.

 Supplements.
 Vitamins, minerals, herbs, or other substances taken orally and meant to correct deficiencies in the diet.

 U.S. Pharmacopeia (USP).
 A nonprofit authority that sets standards and certifies supplements that meet certain quality, strength, and purity standards, some of which are called the Good Manufacturing Practices (GMP).
 Many supplements carry the USP symbol on their label.